 Here is sample output with responses:

 $ amplify add storage ?
 Please select from one of the below mentioned services: Content (Images, audio, video, etc.) ?
-Please provide a friendly name for your resource that will be used to label this category in the project: photoalbumsstorage ?
+Please provide a friendly name for your resource that will be used to label this category in the proje ct: photoalbumsstorage ?
 Please provide bucket name: <accept the default value> ?
 Who should have access: Auth users only ?
 What kind of access do you want for Authenticated users? ◉ create/update ◉ read ◉ delete ?
 What kind of access do you want for Guest users? ◯ create/update ◉ read ◯ delete ?
 Do you want to add a Lambda Trigger for your S3 Bucket?
 Yes ?
 Select from the following options Create a new function ?
 Do you want to edit the local S3Triggerxxxxxxx lambda function now?
 (Y/n) No